Kevincavender/the-ends/README.md

     :hard maths

 ### matplotlib
-    :plotting shtuff
+    :plotting stuff

 ### GUI
-    :start with Tk and move to PyQt if nessesary
+    :start with Tkinter and move to PyQt if nessesary

-### version control for equation files
+### version control for equation users files
     :likely some kind of github/git compatibility

-### py.test
+### testing suite, py.test
     :for testing all the things
     https://docs.pytest.org/en/latest/

 ### travis CI
-    :for continutious testing
+    :continuous integration